Positioning in FX, Precious Metals and Equities

 Commitments of Traders (CoT) report

-Asset managers, leveraged funds and retail
+Asset managers vs leveraged funds

 Risk reversals (RR)